 The realization that the people who had given him so much joy were now gone sparked his imagination.
 “I’m not gonna lie, I cried when Macho Man died.
 I cried when Dusty died.
 Cried when I heard about Piper.
 I wrote ‘Dead Wrestler Beach’ right after Piper.
 Piper’s death was so shocking, it happened seemingly out of nowhere, and I was digging his new podcast.
 Animated stuff takes a little bit longer, so our video still took a couple months before it came out.”

 “Dead Wrestler Beach” takes place on a fun beach where wrestlers in the afterlife have a good time socializing, sun tanning, swimming and playing volleyball.
-It is a piece of wrestling heaven that Moneypenny wanted to create to honour the grapplers.
+It is a piece of wrestling heaven that Moneypenny wanted to create to honor the grapplers.
 “Well, I wanted to write a song paying tribute to all these guys, but because most of the animated stuff we do at ADHD is comedy-based, I really didn’t want ‘Dead Wrestler Beach’ to be a bummer,” said Moneypenny.
 “I wanted to write something that, to borrow a phrase from WWE, ‘put smiles on people’s faces,’ but hopefully still paid the proper amount of respect to these folks and how we all feel about them.”

 The writer didn’t want to write a song that would bring people down or lose their smile.
 Rather, he wanted folks to make it a celebration.
 “A lot of ’50s/’60s pop music sounds upbeat, but a lot of it can be sad when you pay closer attention to the lyrics,” said Moneypenny.
 “I figured a beach-style song could maybe work as a contrast, because that music is super upbeat juxtaposed with the subject material.
 I wrote the lyrics, our composer David Schmoll came up with a very catchy track behind it, and Matthew Patrick Davis, one of our go-to singers at ADHD, did a great job on the vocals.”